 Many cities without proper stormwater management have suffered from common problems like pollution and infiltration, which have reduced groundwater replenishment and affected the ability to maintain vegetation.

-Aside from groundwater recharge, stormwater management has helped improve baseflow in streams at the end of heavy storms, thus sustaining aquatic life and encouraging population increase.
+Aside from groundwater recharge, stormwater management has helped improve stream baseflow at the end of heavy storms, thus sustaining aquatic life and encouraging population increase.

 Homeowners in areas prone to flooding have also been able to carefully manage their situation by installing effective stormwater management plans that connect to the city.
 With effective management plans, erosion and foundation problems caused by water can be reduced or eliminated.

 As a result of effective stormwater management, river overflows have been reduced, and the impact of such events on residents in surrounding areas has been lessened.
-Farmers who have farming grounds closer to rivers and streams can lessen the impact of overflowing water bodies on their farms sustainably.
+Farmers with farming grounds closer to rivers and streams can sustainably lessen the impact of overflowing water bodies on their farms.

-By establishing comprehensive stormwater management systems, cities can reduce the amount of contamination caused by grease, oil, solid waste, chemicals, and other contaminants that enter their natural water sources.
+By establishing comprehensive stormwater management systems, cities can reduce the contamination caused by grease, oil, solid waste, chemicals, and other contaminants that enter their natural water sources.

 Wondering whether there is proper stormwater management in your city?
 Do you suffer from constant flooding tied to your area’s weather conditions?